CodeYourFuture/fieldtrip-js2-coworkers/courses/js2-coworkers/docs/sprint1/issues/malachi-intro.md

 ## About me

-I am the virtual product onwer for this project.
+I am the virtual product owner for this project.
 My job is to understand users' needs so that we can build a product that really helps people.

 How do I do this?
 By talking to users and stakeholders to find out what problems they need solved, and to learn about how people are currently solving their problems.